sharbeldahlan/appointment-monitor/README.md

 # appointment-monitor
-App to monitor the nearest available appointment at migri and email the user with the available appointment details.
+App to monitor the nearest available appointment at migri every 10 minutes, and email the user with the available appointment details.

 You create monitoring requests: